 SUPPORTING NZ MANUFACTURERS AND SUPPLIERS

 As we are based in New Zealand we need to weigh up the benefits of NZ based manufacturing and suppliers over the potentially more financially viable overseas options.

-There are many ethical clothing brands these days that follow the “seed to garment “ process doing the whole thing in a factory based in India as we do for our bedding range.
-However, NZ has a diminishing manufacturing sector and we wish to support NZ manufacturing while we are able.
+NZ has a diminishing manufacturing sector but we wish to support NZ manufacturing while we are able.
 For this reason we have chosen to continue making Thunderpants in NZ (along with the added bonus of being able to keep a closer eye on ongoing quality) and also to utilise the suppliers we have left in NZ.
 We consider this is super important as every factory or plant closure sees further skilled workers unable to use their skills in the field of textiles.
 Our knowledge base is shrinking and our supplier options diminished.
 This is especially critical to start ups and small operators who are unlikely to have the funds for the minimums and processes involved in manufacturing and sourcing offshore.